 We encourage you to visit our program profile and follow HIF and Elhra to learn more about our work at Playing to Live and the vital work of the additional organizations they support.

-We are excited to announce that PTL’s executive director, Alexis, and clinical manager, Cat, and will be heading back to Uganda for two weeks to continue to build Playing to Live!’s concept for a South Sudanese Refugee mental health response.
+We are excited to announce that PTL’s executive director, Alexis, and clinical manager, Cat, will be heading back to Uganda for two weeks to continue to build Playing to Live!’s concept for a South Sudanese Refugee mental health response.

 Since Alexis's trip to Uganda and the refugee settlements in August 2016, nearly 300,000 refugees have come over the border to Uganda from South Sudan.
 This influx has pushed aid resources to their limits, while mental health care has become a targeted need.

 Our trip in August initiated partnership conversations with major in country players and organization.
 Since August, Playing to Live! has focused the majority of our resources to build a programmatic foundation through research of best practices in expressive therapies, lessons from our past programming, and monitoring and evaluation methodology.
 Though we have used this time for our overall organizational foundation, we have also been actively building our concept for the South Sudanese in Uganda.